 As computers and other technologies advance, there is more and more than can be done to aid enameling.
 This chapter provides information in this area.
+For example, it already provides a few ways your smart phones can be used to aid enameling - like an app that converts photos to etchable images.

 From talking with others, the author finds out additional uses of technology.
 This page provides the new information, not in the book, in the order of the sub-table of contents enteries.